 But first let’s establish some ground rules:

-What Makes for a Good Presentation?
+What Is a Good Presentation?

 At its most basic level, a good presentation is one in which the presenter doesn’t throw up on stage, and the audience doesn't fall asleep.
 Okay, that’s a very basic level.